juliagsch/SPAGHETTI/README.md

 3. The EV's SOC never goes below the specified minimum SOC or above the maximum SOC.
 4. The tool generates different traces every time due to a random component.

+## Merge Overlapping Trips

+Depending on the configuration of the input parameters, the tool can generate multiple trips per day.
+If you want to merge overlapping trips to single trips in the output file (e.g. merge a commuting trip with a shopping trip on the way home), you can run the file merge_trips.py .

 ## License

 This tool is provided under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as needed.
 Refer to the LICENSE file for more details.